Open Field Agency

-In 2019 we will be working with a Landscape Architect to develop a Concept Design of the public domain.
+In 2020 and 2021 we have been working with Jane Irwin Landscape Architects and Bangawarra to develop the concept designs of the public domain.
 We propose that this initial research be the basis for formulating an ongoing strategy for the development in this place.
 Our involvement is to help bring the communities’ aspirations into the process for the future public space, so we are guided by what we learned during this initial phase and remain open to further conversations and input.
-Please get in contact with us if you are interested in getting involved.

 We would like to extend our deep thanks to all the individuals who took the time to meet with us and share their knowledge, stories, ideas and understanding of this place and for whom it is special and important place.

 We would also like to thank the following organisations who helped us to make connections with these people.

 Redfern Community Centre

 We Live Here